eTilbudsavis/native-android-sdk/README.md

 	ETA eta = new ETA(mApiKey, mApiSecret, this);

-The ETA generates and holds various information, like UUID for the device, and the optional location.
+The ETA generates and holds various information, like UUID for the device, the location (which is optional) and the api object.

 ### Location
 In order to utilize the location awareness